Skip to main content

 4 mentions Positive Neutral Negative

-• “Visuals are really cute, I like how sometimes you can see characters chilling in the background.”
+• “Visuals are really cute, and I like how sometimes you can see characters chilling in the background.”

 • replayability